Crey0210/DegenToken/README.md

 We're going to complete the difficulties assigned to us in this last module!
 It includes burning, minting, transferring, redeeming, and checking tokens!

 # Description
-Developed in Remix Ethereum, a programming language used for creating tokens and other NFTs, this module is the last one—the final ETH AVAX!
-As OpenZepplin provides you with a GitHub that generates your first code automatically without you having to type it in, below are a few scripts that can work wonderfully in your advantage.
-All it takes is a bit extra coding and minting! completed really quickly.
+This module, the final ETH AVAX, was created using Remix Ethereum, a programming language for producing tokens and other NFTs.
+Because OpenZepplin has a GitHub that generates your first code automatically without requiring you to input it in, the scripts listed below can be extremely useful.
+All it requires is some more code and minting! completed really soon.

 # Getting Started
-Launch Remix: Open the Remix Ethereum IDE and click the "+" symbol to start a new file in the left-hand file explorer window.
-Paste the code for the contract into the editor.
+Open the Remix Ethereum IDE and click the "+" symbol to create a new file in the left-hand file explorer window.
+Paste the contract code into the editor.

-Go to the "Solidity Compiler" tab located in the sidebar on the left.
-Choose the Solidity compiler version (~0.8.18 in this example) that corresponds to the pragma declaration in your contract.
-Then, to compile the contract and add features like mining, redeeming, transferring, and balancing your token, click the "Compile DegenToken.sol" button!
+Go to the "Solidity Compiler" tab in the sidebar on the left.
+Select the Solidity compiler version (0.8.18 in this case) that matches the pragma declaration in your contract.
+Then, click the "Compile DegenToken.sol" button to complete the contract and add functions such as mining, redeeming, transferring, and balancing your token!

 # Executing the Code
-When you're finished, use Ctrl + S to check your code for inconsistencies.
-If there are none, you're done!
-You're on to the next phase now!
-On the left sidebar, select the "Deploy & run transactions" tab.
-Click "Deploy" after choosing the "DegenToken" contract from the drop-down menu.
-Verify the transaction, and the contract need to be activated shortly after!
+When you're finished, press Ctrl + S to verify your code for discrepancies.
+If there are none, you're finished!
+You've moved on to the next phase!
+On the left sidebar, click the "Deploy & Run Transactions" tab.
+Click "Deploy" after selecting the "DegenToken" contract from the drop-down menu.
+Verify the transaction, and the contract should be activated shortly after!

 # Authors
 Cyrus John Navarro Reynoso